arvika08/EXP.NO.5-Simulation-of-Signal-Sampling-Using-Various-Types/README.md

 ## RESULT / CONCLUSION
 The simulation successfully demonstrates three types of signal sampling.

-Impulse Sampling gives exact values at discrete time intervals but is idealized.
+Ideal Sampling gives exact values at discrete time intervals but is idealized.

 Natural Sampling reflects the analog nature by allowing pulse width but may distort shape.